 Complex types can specify attributes that can occur within the XML tag.
 These attributes always have a simple type and can occur at most once.
 Attributes are fully supported in both mapping types.
 Attributes are translated to value elements in the mapping and can therefore be mapped to an attribute of an entity.

-Simple Types and Complex Types with Simple Content
+4 Simple Types & Complex Types with Simple Content

 Mendix fully supports elements with primitive content, as in, simple types or complex types with simple content.
 However, Mendix currently does not take restrictions of simple types into account, such as limiting a string to a finite set of possibilities or limiting the range of an integer.
 In those cases, all possible values of the base type (e.g., string) are allowed.

 Usually, elements with primitive content are translated to value elements in the mapping.
 If for some reason an element with primitive content is translated to an object element in the mapping, for instance because it occurs more than once, or because it has a complex type that also defines attributes, the contents of the element are translated to an extra value element called ‘(Contents)’.

-Hex binary type is recognized as a string so operations on binary types are not applicable for hex binary (e.g. MTOM attachment)
+The hex binary type is recognized as a string, so operations on binary types are not applicable for a hex binary (for example, MTOM attachment).

 5 Complex Types with Complex Content